 Suzanne introduced the remarkable students of Team Overdrive who attended tonight's meeting to represent the ORHS Robotics First program.
 Students explained that they compete as one team, but they divide into sub-teams to assign tasks and stay organized, similarly to how a business operates.
 Robotics is a world-wide STEM program with a collaborative setting.
 There are two phases to the competition, one of which includes racing against other robots to complete a timed task.
 Students focus their design on speed, accuracy, and efficiency, as well as programming to drive the robot.
 This year, Team Overdrive's robot must pick up and toss rings into a container.
 The other phase of the competition tests the robots' coordination.
 Last year robots faced a balance challenge and this year they will need to climb.
-Team Overdrive will compete on March 16 and 17th in Lewiston, Maine and on March 30th at the UNH Whittemore Center alongside 40 teams.
+Team Overdrive will compete on March 16 and 17th in Lewison, Maine and on March 30th at the UNH Whitmore Center alongside 40 teams.
 Admission is free and spectators can tour pits and be a part of the action.
 Board member Heather Smith recognized coordinator Mike Hawley for receiving a leadership role nomination, stating it is phenomenal to have been nominated.
 Mike thanked the board for their support and said a lot of work goes into the endeavor.
-While students' bear the brunt of the work, there are considerable efforts made by parents and community members to make it all happen.
-Mike Hawley is retiring from ORHS Robotics after this year, and parties interested in replacing him should contact the ORHS administration or Suzanne Filippone.
+While students' brunt most of the work, there are considerable efforts made by parents and community members to make it all happen.